What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of industrial designers is projected to grow 3 percent from 2018 to 2028, slower than the average for all occupations.
+Employment of industrial designers is projected to decline 4 percent from 2019 to 2029.

 A bachelor’s degree in industrial design, architecture, or engineering is usually required for entry-level industrial design jobs.
 Most industrial design programs include courses in drawing, computer-aided design and drafting (CADD), and three-dimensional modeling, as well as courses in business, industrial materials and processes, and manufacturing methods.